sdvdxl/influxdb.com/content/docs/v0.9/guides/writing_data.md

 <br>
 `curl -i -XPOST 'http://localhost:8086/write?db=mydb' --data-binary @cpu_data.txt`

+> **Note:** If your data file is big enough, it may be necessary to split that file into several files in order to write your data in batches to InfluxDB.
+[By default](https://github.com/influxdb/influxdb/blob/master/etc/config.sample.toml#L97), InfluxDB does not complete write operations that take longer than five seconds.

 ### Schemaless Design
 ---
 InfluxDB is a schemaless database.
 You can add new measurements, tags, and fields at any time.
 Note that if you attempt to write data with a different type than previously used (for example, writing a string to a field that previously accepted integers), InfluxDB will reject those data.